Kykkos Monastery: The icon of Virgin Mary

 Throughout the centuries locals have revered the icon and have attributed miracles to its presence.
 In 1760 a success in the struggle against locust devastation, a frequent problem of the time, was believed to be the work of the icon.
 The icon has also served as a template for other paintings depicting the Madonna in eastern Orthodoxy.
 The icon is never looked at, and its top half remains hidden behind a protective covering as it is said that whoever looks at it will be blinded.
 The last person to have seen the icon is the Pope and Patriarch of Alexandria Gerasimos, in 1669.
 The icon is rarely uncovered, although this happens on occasion.
 In recent years there had been a drought affecting Cyprus, in response to which the fathers took the icon to her throne, and read special supplications for rain, whilst looking away from the uncovered icon.

 Other relics

 There are placed to the right of the icon a bronze arm, and a sword fish saw.
-Regarding the arm, this serves as a reminder the story of a Turk who tried to light a cigarette using one of the vigil lamps and he was cursed and suffered a gangrenous arm.
+Regarding the arm, this serves as a reminder of the story of a Turk who tried to light a cigarette using one of the vigil lamps and he was cursed and suffered a gangrenous arm.
 The saw from the sword fish represents the gratefulness of sailors who prayed to Our Lady of Kykkos to save them from the storms of the sea.

 Metochion Kykkou

-Kykkos monastery maintains separate grounds Engomi, Nicosia called Metochi tou Kykkou (Μετόχι του Κύκκου).
+Kykkos monastery maintains separate grounds in Engomi, Nicosia called Metochi tou Kykkou (Μετόχι του Κύκκου).
 The land on which it lies was acquired over the years by the monastery through bequests.
 With the city's rapid expansion, the area which once used to be in the outskirts has now become prime property.
 Despite this, much of it is still used for agricultural purposes.
-Up until the construction of its purpose built premises, the Cyprus State Fair was held on these grounds.
+Up until the construction of its purpose-built premises, the Cyprus State Fair was held on these grounds.

-In 1974, whilst Archbishop Makarios was under pursuit by the military junta, he headed for refuge here.
+In 1974, whilst Archbishop Makarios was under pursuit by the military junta, he headed for refuge there.
 As a result, the building was hit by tank fire and part of it collapsed.
 When he died subsequently, he was buried on the grounds.